Forecasting your pension

 If you have lost track of a personal or workplace pension scheme, the Pension Tracing Service can help you find the details.
 The service is free.
 Contact the Pension Tracing Service:

 - telephone: +44 (0) 191 215 4491 (resident outside UK)

 or complete an online application on the Pension Service website:

 If you're worried that you may not be paying enough in to your pension, a pension calculator will show what would happen if you paid more.

-If you decide you want to contribute more, talk to your employer (if you have a workplace pension) or personal pension provider about increasing your payments.
+If you want to pay more, talk to your employer (if you have a workplace pension) or personal pension provider about increasing your payments.